blatyo/addy/README.md

       end
     end

 When you include addy on a class that implements inject, you don't even need to pass a value to it.
+Instead it calls sum on your class.

     require 'addy'